ArielBenichou/square-code/README.md

-# Square Code
+# Squarier

 Format your code with nice columns.
 Square up your stuff!

 ## Features

-Select your text to format and active the `Square Code: Format Selection` command.
+Select your text to format and active the `Squarier: Format Selection` command.

 Before:
 ![before](assets/before.png)